 As our research and that of specialist agencies shows, employing older workers nationally will help the economy.
-Estimates are that increasing the percentage by just one per cent of those aged 50-64 in work pays dividends - potentially increasing the GDP by around £5.7 billion per year and increasing income tax and National Insurance Contributions by around £800 million per year.
-As there are over 1.2 million pensioners who are still working and more who wish to, there only needs to be a change in recruitment attitudes by employers to benefit from this additional workforce, the retirement age does not need to increase just allow those willing to work to continue?
+It is estimated are that increasing the percentage by just one per cent of those aged 50-64 in work pays dividends-potentially increasing the GDP by around £5.7 billion per year and increasing income tax and National Insurance Contributions by around £800 million per year.
+As there are over 1.2 million pensioners who are still working and more who wish to, there only needs to be a change in recruitment attitudes by employers to benefit from this additional workforce.